Contract Design Beyond Hidden-Actions: Fully-Observable Inspection Model

 \paragraph{Oracles for accessing $v$.} As is common in the combinatorial optimization literature involving set functions, we assume two primitives for accessing $v$: \begin{itemize} \item A \emph{value oracle} for $v$ is given $S \in 2^A$ and returns $v(S)$. \item A \emph{demand oracle} for $v$ is given a vector of prices $q = (q_1, \ldots, q_n) \in \R^n_{\geq 0}$ and returns a set $S \in 2^A$ that maximizes $v(S) - \sum_{j \in S} q_j$.
 We denote this set by $D(v, q)$. \end{itemize}

 Both value and demand oracles are considered standard in combinatorial optimization problems over set functions.
 In markets for goods (e.g., combinatorial auctions), a demand query corresponds to the best bundle to purchase given item prices.
 Demand oracles have proven useful in previous studies on combinatorial contracts \citep{DuttingEFK21} and multi-agent contracts \citep{DuttingEFK23}.
+We assume that all values have a description of size $O(1)$, as our goal is to understand the (computational and information) complexity of the problem as the number of actions grows large.